-In June 2004, the Ministry of Health, Labour and Welfare had issued the Waterworks Vision and indicated the desired state of waterworks in Japan in the future together with the policies and pathway towards realization of such a vision.
+In June 2004, the Ministry of Health, Labour and Welfare had issued the "Waterworks Vision" and indicated the desired state of waterworks in Japan in the future together with the policies and pathway towards realization of such a vision.
 More than eight years have passed since release of the Vision, and the circumstances surrounding waterworks in Japan have changed significantly, such as pressing issues associated with the aging of society and of waterworks facilities and the additional suffering from the disastrous Great East Japan Earthquake.
-In response to such changes in circumstances, the Ministry of Health, Labour and Welfare radically reviewed the Waterworks Vision and formulated and announced the New Vision for the next 50 years and a century ahead.
-From fiscal 2013, all the parties concerned will advance various steps towards realization of the ideal waterworks by sharing the principles of the New Waterworks Vision based on the aspects of safety, resilience, and sustainability.
+In response to such changes, the Ministry radically reviewed the Waterworks Vision and formulated and announced the New Vision for the next 50 years and a century ahead.
+From fiscal 2013, all the parties concerned will advance various steps towards realization of the ideal waterworks by sharing the principles of the "New Waterworks Vision" based on the aspects of "safety", "resilience", and "sustainability".